Steve Blackman: Early storylines (1997-2000)

-Hardcore Champion (2000-2002)
+Hardcore Champion (2000)

-After the Head Cheese team went their separate ways, Blackman entered the WWF's Hardcore Division.
+After the Head Cheese team went their separate ways, Blackman entered competition for the WWF Hardcore Championship.
 At the time, the title was defended 24 hours a day, 7 days a week as established by Crash Holly.
 Because of this, WWF often ran matches wherein the champion was attacked and defeated in locations not typically associated with wrestling matches, such as backstage or in a hotel.
 With Blackman as champion, however, surprise attacks no longer resulted in title changes: within the matches, Blackman was so dangerous in hand-to-hand combat that surprise attacks were not effective enough to defeat him.
 During his stint as Hardcore Champion, Blackman's full martial arts talent was utilized.
 The first time he lost the title for a significant amount of time was against Shane McMahon, largely due to interference from Test, Albert, Edge, and Christian, with Mick Foley suspending the 24/7 rule to make sure McMahon didn't try to get out of facing Blackman in a rematch.
 At SummerSlam, Blackman fought McMahon for the title.
 During that match, they both climbed the TitanTron with Blackman able to knock Shane off with a Singapore cane, then performed a diving elbow drop for the pinfall.
 Blackman would go on to defend the title on several occasions, but he would ultimately lose the title on a more permanent basis to Raven in late 2000.
 At Unforgiven, he retained the WWF Hardcore Championship against Test, Funaki, Al Snow, Crash Holly, and Perry Saturn.
 Later, he was ordered by Shane McMahon to come out and speak after he accused Blackman of running over Stone Cold Steve Austin at Survivor Series the previous year.
 Before he could speak, Austin came down to the ring and stunned both Blackman and McMahon.

+Final appearances (2001-2002)

-Early in 2001, Blackman formed another tag team, this time with Grandmaster Sexay.
-Blackman again played the straight-faced man: a recurring element was that Grandmaster would always try to convince Blackman to dance with him after their matches.
-In the summer of 2001, Grandmaster was released from his WWF contract.
+Early in 2001, Blackman formed another tag team, this time with Grand Master Sexay.
+Blackman again played the straight-faced man: a recurring element was that Sexay would always try to convince Blackman to dance with him after their matches.
+In the summer of 2001, Sexay was released from his WWF contract.
 Blackman was then sidelined due to an injury.
-He made his last TV appearance on the June 25, 2001, episode of Raw with the APA and other mid-card superstars planning a fight against The WCW Invasion.
+He made his last TV appearance on the June 25, 2001, episode of Raw with the APA and other mid-card superstars planning a fight against the WCW Invasion.
 In the fall of 2001, Blackman worked for Heartland Wrestling Association a developmental territory of the WWF.
-He wrestled his last match in December 2001 and sat out of his contract.
 Blackman left WWE in October 2002.

-World Xtreme Wrestling (2004)
+Late career (2002-present)

-On September 4, 2004, Blackman made one night appearance for Afa Anoaʻi's World Xtreme Wrestling defeating Sugaa in Bushkill, Pennsylvania.
+On September 4, 2004, Blackman made one night appearance for Afa Anoa'i's World Xtreme Wrestling defeating Sugaa in Bushkill, Pennsylvania.